dalequark/daleonai/_posts/2024-03-13-big-context-windows.md

 Overall, Gemini's output blog post was pretty impressive, but it just wasn't up to my exacting standards.
 Did it capture my style?
 It tried its darndest, using phrases I've used before, like: "Hold on to your hats, folks," and, "So buckle up."
 (Cringe!
 Do I really say those things?)
 However, Gemini's output was a bit short.
 Though Gemini 1.5 can consume long chunks of information, it doesn't necessarily output long responses.
 I could have gotten around this limitation by having Gemini output one or two paragraphs at a time, but, well... what can I say?
 The writer in me wanted to give this post my signature human touch.
 Maybe I'm too sentimental.
 Maybe Gemini's post was better!
 Who am I to say?
 [You decide](https://gist.github.com/dalequark/b1234ae30bd770a2a79f7449b97ee637).

 Regardless, as I was putting this experiment together, I was struck by the feeling that I was toying around with a whole new way of prompting.
 I didn't have to do any software engineering to get this blog generator to work.
 Instead, I spent my time in Google Docs, engineering the perfect word document, one that I could easily reuse in the future by swapping out reference material and form fields.
 I was truly doing document prompting.

+## B﻿ut wait, there's more

+These experiments obviously just scratch the surface of what's possible with long context windows.
+Some other experiments that I tried that didn't make the cut for this post?

+* Prompting Gemini with Blake Snyder's famous [Save The Cat](https://savethecat.com/) screenwriting beat sheet, which enabled Gemini to generate screenplays outlines in Synder's clever format
+* Getting Gemini to analyze hours of GoPro footage, picking out the interesting bits
+* Prompting Gemini with a bunch of research papers on medical ailments (i.e. allergies, dry eye) and having it summarize the most SOTA treatments
+* Asking Gemini to summarize and simplify the breakthroughs in DeepMind's Gemini 1.5 research paper

+Now I know what you're thinking: neat, but when am I actually going to get access to Gemini 1.5?
+I don't know.
+I'm sorry.
+But know that I'm on the edge of my seat too, just waiting to see what awesome things you'll build.